IST-DASLab/ISTA-DASLab-Optimizers/README.md

     lr=1e-5, # change accordingly
     quant_block_size=100_000, # 32 or 64 also works
     k_init=0.01, # float between 0 and 1 meaning percentage: 0.01 means 1%
-)
+    alpha=0, # 0 means sparse update and 0 < alpha < 1 means we integrate fraction alpha from EF to update and then delete it )

 # from now on, you can use the variable `optimizer` as any other PyTorch optimizer